-But it’s this very overabundance of beauty that’s problematic; there are so many remarkable buildings that it’s very easy to overlook things that would be a standout in any other city.
+This wealth helped it evolve into a magnificent, beautiful city larger than London and Paris.
+But it’s this overabundance of beauty that’s problematic; there are so many remarkable buildings in Prague today that one can easily overlook things that would be a standout in any other city.

 Prague in the Winter, Visiting the Castle and Cathedral

-Inside its walls are the Old Royal Palace (the seat of Bohemian kings since the 11th century), St. George’s Basilica (the city’s most beautiful Romanesque monument) and numerous other buildings, the most famous being St. Vitus’ Cathedral.
+Inside its walls are the Old Royal Palace (the seat of Bohemian kings since the 11th century), St. George’s Basilica (the city’s most beautiful Romanesque monument), and numerous other buildings, the most famous being St. Vitus’ Cathedral.
 It houses, among other things, the tomb of Good King Wenceslas.
-Despite the winter cold in Prague (that really wasn’t that bad) every places we went was very comfortable.

 But the real surprise was inside.
 There we found a treasure trove of magnificent stained glass, unlike any I’d ever seen before, in any church, anywhere.
-It was not only the intricacies of the colored glass but also the number of panels that flooded the interior with color.
-It was all incredibly beautiful.
+It was the intricacies of the colored glass and the number of panels that flooded the interior with color.
+It was all stunning.

 Prague in the Winter – Trdlo Buns in the Old Town Square

-While in Prague we stayed at the Jalta Hotel, a boutique hotel that turned out to be quite good both in comfort and service.
-The hotel didn’t have a restaurant and when we asked at the desk about a good place to eat, the clerk suggested we just go through the door off the side of the lobby.
+On our first evening there, when we asked at the desk about a good place to eat, he suggested we just go through the door off the side of the lobby.

-We did and found ourselves in the Como Restaurant & Café that we assumed was associated with the hotel but later found out it was privately owned.
-The last thing we expected to do in Prague was dine in an Italian restaurant, but it was so good we had dinner there twice.
+We did and found ourselves in the Como Restaurant & Café, which we assumed was associated with the hotel but later found out it was privately owned.
+The last thing we expected to do in Prague was to dine in an Italian restaurant, but it was so good we had dinner there twice.

 Antiques and a Beautiful Art Nouveau Building